peleisaac/ai-resume-backend/README.md

 ## Deployment

-### Frontend Deployment (GitHub Pages)
+### Frontend Deployment (Heroku Deployment)
-This project's frontend was deployed using GitHub Pages with the following steps:
+This project's frontend was deployed using heroku with the following steps:

-- Navigate to Settings > Pages
+- Create an account on Heroku and login
+- Click on New > Create New App
+- Give it an app name and select location after which you click on the create app button below
+- After creating the app under the project, click on the app and click on the deploy navigation bar at the top beneath your project name
-- Under Source, select the main branch as the branch to deploy
+- Under the deploy section, look for deployment method and select Heroku git
-- Click "Save" after selecting the branch
-- GitHub generates a link for the site: [Frontend Link](https://peleisaac.github.io/ai-resume-frontend-v2/)
+- Follow the steps listed under the Deploy using Heroku Git section where a deployed link will be generated for you after a successful build
+- You can then click open app at the top right section to view your deployed app or copy the deployed link that is generated in the terminal after the successful build and paste it in any browser of your choice.
+- In case you encounter errors in the build during deployment, you can click on the more button at the top right in your project on heroku and select view logs to view the error logs after which you can rebuild after fixing the errors

 ### Backend Deployment (Azure VM)
 The backend was deployed using a Virtual Machine on Azure with the following steps: